OLIMEX/ESP32-P4-DevKit/SOFTWARE/Demo_Examples/mipi_dsi/README.md

 This example shows the general process of installing a MIPI DSI LCD driver, and displays a LVGL widget on the screen.

+This demo was made and tested with ESP-IDF `v5.4.1`.

 ## How to use the example

 ### Hardware Required